 - Qenqo: Apparently this site is home to one of the largest wak’as (holy places) in the Cusco Region.
 Many wak’as were based on naturally occurring rock formations.
 It was believed to be a place where sacrifices and mummification took place.

-- Saksaywaman: We loved hanging out here and I wish our tour guide would have let us walk over to the Christ statue that is situated looking over the city of Cusco.
+- Saksaywaman: We loved hanging out here and I wish our tour guide would have let us walk over to the Christ statue that is situated looking over the city of Cusco but there wasn’t enough time.

 - Museo de Sitio del Qoricancha and Museo Historico Regional: These museums are located in Cusco.
-They were the first museums we explored on the tour.
+They were the first museums we explored on the tour with lots of interesting information.

 Ultimately, I found Cusco and Machu Picchu to be extremely tourist-friendly.
 Happy trip planning!